numpex/proxy-geos-hc/TIPS_AND_TRICKS.md

-## Reporting issues and observations
+## Tips and tricks

-We report below some specific observations related to the deployment of the [ProxyApp](https://gitlab.inria.fr/numpex-pc5/wp2-co-design/proxy-geos-hc/) - and the associated [third-party libraries](https://gitlab.inria.fr/numpex-pc5/wp2-co-design/proxy-geos-hc_tpl), suggestions and things that can be improved.
-It can serve as basis to supply the issue tickets related to these repositories.
+We report below some specific observations related to the deployment of the [ProxyApp](https://gitlab.inria.fr/numpex-pc5/wp2-co-design/proxy-geos-hc/) - and the associated [third-party libraries](https://gitlab.inria.fr/numpex-pc5/wp2-co-design/proxy-geos-hc_tpl), suggestions addressing the issues.

 ### Unavailable library
 It occurs that a product or a required specific version can be unavailable.
 This issue can be addressed by installing the product, either from source or using a package manager (Spack or Guix).